 Makar’s Court is off Lady Stair’s Close between the Royal Mile and The Mound.
 It is a huge space that I never expect to come across in the midst of all the buildings.
 The first thing I notice in the square is the lamp-post in the middle.
 It reminds me of Narnia, although it is a different kind of literature that the square celebrates.

-The pavement stones are updated regularly.
-It is always fun to have a wander through to see if a new favourite can be spotted.
-My favourite, “There are no stars so lovely as Edinburgh street-lamps” hasn’t been beaten yet.
+There are new pavement stones regularly added.
+It’s always fun to have a wander through to see if I can spot a new favourite.
+My current favourite is “There are no stars so lovely as Edinburgh street-lamps.”

 Let me know what your favourite is – or if you come across Mr Tumnus!